ZetCode

 }

-In the example, we have a string and a integer variable.
-The names of the variables are preceded with String and int data types.
+In the example, we have a string and an integer variable.
+The variable names are preceded by String and int data types.

 print('$name is $age years old');

-Dart supports variable interpolation in strings.
-The variables preceded with the $ character are evaluated to their values inside strings.
+Dart supports string interpolation.
+Variables prefixed with the $ character are evaluated to their values inside strings.

 $ dart main.dart